bahmutov/cypress-examples/docs/recipes/find-by-class-or-text.md

 ## Selecting by exact text

+📺 Watch this example explained in the video [Find One Element With Exact Text Match](https://youtu.be/uc0W4UtZd2A).

-If you want to select using the exact text, use a regular expression
+If you want to select using the exact text, use a regular expression or `.findOne` helper.

 <!-- fiddle Exact class and text -->